rsalmond/TIL/neuroanatomy-terms.md

 frontal cortex - thin outer multifurrowed surface of the frontal lobe
 * motor cortex - top & sides, back towards parietal lobe
 * prefrontal cortex (PFC) - very front of the frontal cortex - evolutionarily newest part of the frontal cortex
+ * dlPFC: dorsolateral PFC
+   * Sapolsky in "Behave" - "The dlPFC is the decider of deciders, the most rational, cognitive, utilitarian, unsentimental part of the PFC.
+It's the most recently evolved part of the PFC and the last part to fully mature."
+   * cont'd "The functions of the dlPFC are **the essence of doing the harder thing**.
+It's the most active frontocortical region when someone forgoes an immediate reward for a bigger one later."
+   * cont'd "...humans with dlPFC damage are impaired in planning ... perseverate on strategies that offer immediate reward, and show poor executive control over their behaviour."
  * mPFC: medial PFC
  * vmPFC: ventral medial
+   * Sapolsky in "Behave" - This is the frontocortical region that the visionary neuroscientist Nauta made an honourary member of the limbic system because of its interconnections with it.
+Logically the vmPFC is all about the imact of emotion on decision making.
+And many of our best and worst behaviours involve interactions of the vmPFC with the limbic system and dlPFC."
+   * cont'd "...when making social / emotional decisions -- vmPFC patients just can't decide... people with vmPFC damage may know the meaning of negative feedback, but don't know the _feeling_ of it in their gut and thus don't shift behaviour."
  * rmPFC: rostromedial
  * Insular Cortex - smaller cortex inside the lateral sulcus
    * activates with amygdala when disgusted